The Decision of Christopher Blake

 The Decision of Christopher Blake is a 1948 American drama film based upon the Moss Hart play.
 It was adapted by Ranald MacDougall and directed by Peter Godfrey.
-The film stars Alexis Smith, Robert Douglas, Cecil Kellaway, Ted Donaldson, John Hoyt and Harry Davenport and was released by Warner Bros. on December 23, 1948.
+The film stars Alexis Smith, Robert Douglas, Cecil Kellaway, Ted Donaldson, John Hoyt, and Harry Davenport and was released by Warner Bros.
+Pictures on December 23, 1948.

 Plot

 Evelyn and Ken Blake are about to break up their marriage and get a divorce.
-While she still loves him, she can not forgive his infidelity.
+While she still loves him, she cannot forgive his infidelity.
 Their son, 12-year-old Christopher, is hurt and confused.
-The divorce suit goes to court and Ted must choose which of his parents he wants to stay with, and is unable to decide.
+The divorce suit goes to court and Ted must choose which of his parents he wants to stay with and is unable to decide.